No items found.

 • Increased psychological resilience: Clients who engage in reality tests build resilience against psychological stress.
 They become better equipped to handle adversity, as they can assess and respond to challenges based on reality rather than distorted perceptions.

-• Enhanced therapeutic outcomes: For therapists, incorporating this test into sessions can accelerate progress by directly addressing and correcting the cognitive distortions that affect clients.
-This leads to more effective therapy and improved long-term outcomes for clients.
+• Enhanced therapeutic outcomes: Incorporating this into your sessions can accelerate progress by directly addressing and correcting the cognitive distortions that affect clients.

-Overall, this test is a powerful tool in therapy that helps ensure the client and therapist work towards goals grounded in an accurate understanding of the client's experiences and challenges.
+Overall, this test is a powerful tool in therapy that helps ensure you and your client work towards goals grounded in an accurate understanding of the client's experiences and challenges.

 The negative impacts of failing to practice reality tests